mariadb-corporation/mariadb-columnstore-data-adapters/kettle-columnstore-bulk-exporter-plugin/README.md

 This job runs a basic ingestion test of all datatypes into ColumnStore and InnoDB tables and compares the results.

 ### csv-ingestion-test
-Ingests two csv files, to ColumnStore.
+Ingests two csv files into ColumnStore and checks if the count of injected rows matches the line count of the csv files.
 Possible to adapt the number of ingestion loops to run in _job.parameter_.

-Currently only tests if the job is executed, but not if the ingestion was successful.

 ## Limitations
 The plugin currently can't handle blob datatypes and only supports multi inputs to one block if the input field names are equal for all input sources.